Open-independent, open-locating-dominating sets: structural aspects of some classes of graphs: Introduction

-{\it Our contributions.} It appears that {\sc OLD-OIND} is notoriously difficult as we show that it remains $\mathcal{NP}$-complete even for just planar bipartite graphs.
+\textit{Our contributions.} It appears that \textsc{OLD-OIND} is notoriously difficult as we show that it remains $\mathcal{NP}$-complete even for just planar bipartite graphs of maximum degree five and girth six, and also for planar subcubic graphs of girth nine.
 However, we study some graph classes for which the problem can be solved in polynomial time and also present characterizations of both $P_4$-tidy graphs and complementary prisms of cographs that have an $OLD_{oind}$-set.